barns101/mysql-dropbox-backup/README.md

 # mysql-dropbox-backup

 Dump MySQL databases, compress & encrypt them, and upload to [Dropbox] for a simple off-site backup.
-Backups are kept for 7 days.

 ## Overview

-`mysql-dropbox-backup` is a simple shell script that will use `mysqldump` to dump all of your MySQL databases, omitting any that you specify, add them to a compressed and encrypted tarball, and upload them to [Dropbox] for a simple off-site backup solution.
+`mysql-dropbox-backup` is a simple shell script that will use `mysqldump` to dump all of your MySQL databases, omitting any that you specify.
+It will then add them to a compressed and encrypted tarball, and upload them to [Dropbox] for a simple off-site backup solution.
 By default it will also dump the MySQL `user` table.
 The script makes use of the [Dropbox-Uploader] project by [Andrea Fabrizi].
-Run it as a daily cron job to keep 7 days of backups.
+Run it as a daily cron job to keep 7 days of backups by default.
 On each run it will try to delete the backup taken 7 days ago.

 ## Requirements